The discussion during the choir practice just before our community Easter celebration Mass soon heated up into an argument…

 the moon and the stars which you arranged,

 what is man that you should keep him in mind,

 mortal man that you care for him?

-FM, DM and AV never thought that the Catholic Church could be way more progressive than they made it appear.
+The ladies from my Small Christian Community never imagined that the Catholic Church could be way more progressive than they made it appear.
 For the NSRV version states:

 Psalm 8:3-5 New Revised Standard Version (NRSV)